Sean Dickson - Senior Planner (Development)

 Mitch and his wife both work at Council, and are the proud parents of two young girls.
 In his personal time, Mitch enjoys spending time with his family, exploring natural and scenic places, travelling, mountain biking and getting to the beach for a fish or surf.

-Michael Simmons - Principal Planner (Development)
+Michael Simmons - Team Coordinator (West)

 Michael Simmons joined Council in 2006 as a part time student planner.
 Following a stint with Council, Michael took up a full time role with a Brisbane based planning consultancy, during which time he was not only employed as a planning consultant but was also seconded to Brisbane City Council where he worked as a development planner.